getnamingo/registry/README.md

 ## Get Involved

-We're on a mission to make **Namingo** the best it can be, and we need your expertise!
-Whether you're adept in development, have a keen eye for design, or simply brim with innovative ideas, your contribution can make a world of difference.

-### Current Status:

-We've completed the core development of Namingo, including WHOIS, DAS, EPP, RDAP servers, and control panel.
-The system handles 150,000 domains efficiently (on a VPS with 2 cores, 4GB of RAM, and a 100GB SSD) and has passed basic QA and security tests.
+**Namingo** has successfully reached its initial completion milestone, thanks to the collective effort and dedication of our community.
+However, the journey doesn't end here!
+We are committed to continuously enhancing Namingo to ensure it remains the best in its class.
+Whether you excel in coding, have an exceptional sense of design, or are bursting with innovative concepts, your contributions are invaluable.
+Join us in refining and expanding Namingo's capabilities to meet and exceed the ever-evolving needs of our users.

-Namingo currently supports Ubuntu 22.04 LTS and Debian 12, accommodating both MariaDB/MySQL databases.
-We are eagerly inviting volunteers to assist in testing and developing installation manuals for AlmaLinux, Alpine Linux, FreeBSD 14, and Windows, encompassing setups with either MariaDB/MySQL or PostgreSQL databases.
+**Namingo** efficiently manages 150,000 domains on a VPS setup (2 cores, 4GB RAM, 100GB SSD) and is compatible with Ubuntu 22.04 LTS and Debian 12, supporting MariaDB/MySQL databases.
+After successful QA and security assessments, we're expanding our reach.
+We seek volunteers for testing and creating installation guides for AlmaLinux, Alpine Linux, FreeBSD 14, and Windows, aiming to include both MariaDB/MySQL and PostgreSQL database options.
+This effort will broaden Namingo's adaptability and ensure it remains a comprehensive domain registry solution.

-We're currently in the phase of external testing and are aware that there might be bugs or incomplete features in the project.
-If you're able to identify and fix any issues, we encourage you to submit a pull request.
-If you're not sure how to fix an issue, please don't hesitate to report it to us, and we'll work on addressing it.
-Your contributions and feedback are valuable in helping us improve Namingo.
-For any inquiries or suggestions, feel free to reach out.

 ## Features

 Namingo is equipped with a comprehensive suite of features to meet the diverse needs of modern domain registries:

 - **ICANN Compliant**: Robust support for both ccTLDs and gTLDs in line with ICANN requirements.

+- **Control Panel**: A sleek, user-friendly interface for effortless domain management and TLD administration, enhanced with advanced security measures (2FA, WebAuthn), Stripe/Adyen/Crypto payment options for registrars, and multilingual support, ensuring global accessibility.
+Seamlessly integrated with a robust API for direct access to the registry database.

 - **EPP Server**: Enables secure and robust communication for domain registration and management.

 - **WHOIS Service**: Offers both port 43 access and web access, ensuring transparency in domain information retrieval.

 - **RDAP Server**: Next-generation registration data access protocol server to provide public access to domain data.

-- **Control Panel**: An intuitive and modern interface designed for streamlined domain management and administration.
-This control panel supports advanced security features like Two-Factor Authentication (2FA) and WebAuthn, ensuring a high level of account security for users.
-Notably, it includes a feature for registrars to directly make deposit payments through Stripe, providing a straightforward and secure method for managing financial transactions.
-Additionally, the control panel is multilingual, making it accessible to a diverse global user base.
+- **DAS Server**: Efficient Domain Availability Service to quickly check domain availability.

 - **DNS Interface**: State-of-the-art zone generator tailored to support BIND, NSD, and KnotDNS, offering flexibility in DNS software choices.
 Seamlessly integrates with industry-leading solutions for DNSSEC signing, including OpenDNSSEC and DNS-tool, ensuring enhanced domain security and reliability.

-- **DAS Server**: Efficient Domain Availability Service to quickly check domain availability.

-- **API Integration**: Control panel integrated with a powerful API, facilitating direct access to the registry database.

-- **Database Compatibility**: Our system is versatile in its database support, accommodating both MySQL/MariaDB and PostgreSQL databases.
-This flexibility allows users to choose the database solution that best fits their technical preferences and existing infrastructure, ensuring seamless integration and optimal performance.
+- **Database Compatibility**: Fully supports MySQL/MariaDB and offers beta support for PostgreSQL, providing flexibility to match users' technical needs and infrastructure for seamless integration and peak performance.

 - **GDPR-Compliant Database Encryption**: Supports comprehensive database encryption to ensure GDPR compliance.
 For more details, see our [Encryption Guide](docs/encryption.md).